 Shuttle

-Private shuttles are also available.
-A private shuttle is around $80-110 one way for 1-6 people.
+A private shuttle is around $120 USD one way for 1-5 people.
 Private shuttles can stop along the way or take you to the supermarket or bank before dropping you off at your place.

 Taxi/Uber

-Taxis are readily available at Liberia Airport.
-Most importantly, look for the official red taxis in Costa Rica.
-We don’t recommend using pirate taxis.
-A taxi could cost around $70-100 depending on the number of people.
+Taxis are readily available at Guanacaste Airport Airport.
+Most importantly, look for the official airport taxis in Costa Rica, they have a stand.

 Flying

 Tamarindo has its own local airport in Costa Rica.
-Since Liberia Airport to Tamarindo is only a 1 hour drive and 10 minute flight, this route isn’t readily available.
+Since Guanacaste Airport to Tamarindo is only a 1 hour drive and 10 minute flight, this route isn’t readily available.

 From Tamarindo airport, you pick up your car rental or take a taxi to your final destination.
-The airport to Tamarindo is a 5 minute drive and about a 20 minute drive to Conchal.
+The airport to Tamarindo is a 5 minute drive and about a 30 minute drive to Flamingo.

 Public Bus